 The competition is open to anyone from anywhere in the world, and entry is absolutely free – but there is ONE simple rule: your film MUST be 90 seconds or less in duration.

-To get some inspiration, check out our archive of 20 years of teeny, tiny shorts at depict.org
+To get some inspiration, check out our archive of 20 years of shorts at depict.org

-Each year we enlist the expertise of a panel of prestigious industry professionals to select the winners.
-Previous judges have included cinematographers such as Robbie Ryan BSC and Seamus McGarvey ASC BSC, directors Peter Jackson and Roystan Tan and industry professionals such as Catherine Bray (Channel 4’s Random Acts), Tabitha Jackson (Channel 4, Sundance), Chris Auty (National Film and Television School) and David Sproxton (Aardman Animations).
+Each year, we enlist the expertise of a panel of prestigious industry professionals to select the winners.
+Previous jury members have included cinematographers such as Robbie Ryan BSC, Rachel Morrison A.S.C and Annemarie Lean-Vercoe FRPS, directors Peter Jackson and Roystan Tan and industry practitioners such as Sorcha Bacon (Producer and Try Hard Films founder), Catherine Bray (Channel 4’s Random Acts), Tabitha Jackson (Channel 4, Sundance), Chris Auty (National Film and Television School) and David Sproxton (Aardman Animations).
+All short-listed entries are also open to the Audience Award.

 The short-listed entries are also exhibited online at depict.org where from early September onwards they are open for votes towards an Audience Award.